 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
-Some Enhancing the quality of life and well-being.
-Some Respecting, protecting and promoting human rights.
-Some Respecting, consulting and involving indigenous peoples and local communities.
-Some Achieving gender equality.
-Some Ensuring growth, employment, income and livelihoods.
-Some Promoting economic investment and quality tourism.
-Some Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-Not applicable Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
-Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+High Enhancing the quality of life and well-being.
+High Respecting, protecting and promoting human rights.
+High Respecting, consulting and involving indigenous peoples and local communities.
+High

+Achieving gender equality.
+High

+Ensuring growth, employment, income and livelihoods.
+High

+Promoting economic investment and quality tourism.
+High

+Strengthening capacity-building, innovation and local entrepreneurship.
+High

+Ensuring conflict prevention.
+High

+Protecting heritage during conflict.
+Some

+Promoting conflict resolution.
+High

+Contributing to post-conflict recovery.
+Some

+Other (please specify).
+Not applicable

+If 'Other' applies, please specify
-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):

-5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes national policies or strategies for the protection of the cultural and natural heritage

-5.13.1 - How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
-There are policies that are effectively implemented.
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?